Zanzibar: Culture

 Zanzibar's most famous event is the Zanzibar International Film Festival (ZIFF), also known as the Festival of the Dhow Countries.
-Every July, this event showcases the best of the Swahili Coast arts scene, including Zanzibar's favorite music, taarab.
-Zanzibar is the birthplace of the British singer-songwriter and band leader of Queen, Freddie Mercury.
+Every July, this event showcases Swahili Coast arts scene, including taarab.
+Zanzibar is the birthplace of the British singer-songwriter and lead singer of Queen, Freddie Mercury.

 Important architectural features in Stone Town are the Livingstone house, The Old dispensary of Zanzibar, the Guliani Bridge, Ngome kongwe (The Old fort of Zanzibar) and the House of Wonders.
 The town of Kidichi features the Hamamni Persian Baths, built by immigrants from Shiraz, Iran during the reign of Barghash bin Said.

 Zanzibar is also the only place in Eastern African countries to have the long settlement houses formally known as Michenzani flats.
 The flats were built with aid from East Germany during the 1970s to solve housing problems in Zanzibar.

 Media and communication

 In 1973, Zanzibar introduced the first colour television service in sub-Saharan Africa.
 Because of longstanding opposition to television by President Julius Nyerere, the first television service on mainland Tanzania was not introduced until 1994.
 The broadcaster in Zanzibar, called Television Zanzibar (TVZ), had recently changed its name to Zanzibar Broadcasting Corporation (ZBC). following an enactment of an act to make it a public corporation, monitored under the Ministry of Finance by the treasurer registrar.
 Among the famous reporters of TVZ during the 1980s and 1990s were the late Alwiya Alawi 1961–1996 (the elder sister of Inat Alawi, a famous Taarab singer during the 1980s), Neema Mussa, Sharifa Maulid, Fatma Mzee, Zaynab Ali, Ramadhan Ali, and Khamis.

 Zanzibar has one AM radio station and 21 FM radio stations.

 In terms of landline communications, Zanzibar is served by the Tanzania Telecommunications Company Limited and Zantel Tanzania.

 Almost all mobile and Internet companies serving mainland Tanzania are also available in Zanzibar.